apache/airavata/docs/tutorial/gateways2019_tutorial.md

 Prerequisites: tutorial attendees should have:

 -   a laptop on which to write Python code
 -   Git client

 We'll install Python and Node.js as part of the tutorial.

 ## Outline

 -   Introduction
 -   Presentation: Overview of Airavata and Django Portal
     -   History of the Airavata UI and how did we get here
 -   Hands on: run a basic computational experiment in the Django portal
 -   Tutorial exercise: customize the input user interface for an application
-- (Optional) Tutorial exercise: Create a custom web component to customize the input interface
 -   Tutorial exercise: Create a custom output viewer for an output file
 -   Tutorial exercise: Create a custom Django app
     -   use the `AiravataAPI` JavaScript library for utilizing the backend Airavata API
     -   develop a simple custom user interface for setting up and visualizing computational experiments

 ## Hands on: run a Gaussian computational experiment in the Django portal